 Access to adequate broadband services has crucial importance to our economic and social development.
-To achieve a Digital Single Market, substantial investments are required.
-While most of this investment must come from private operators, it is clear that in certain areas some form of public financing will be necessary.
+To achieve a Digital Single Market, substantial investments in building up and expanding high-capacity broadband infrastructure are required.
+While most of this investment must come from private operators, it is clear that in mainly remote and rural areas, some form of public financing will be necessary.

-Investment models present involvement opportunities especially interesting for a public authority that engages in regional broadband development.
-The choice of one model over another is also based on the economic situation.
-Based on these aspects, four investment models can be identified:
+Investment models present involvement opportunities, especially interesting for a public authority that engages in regional broadband development.
+The choice of a model is based on the economic situation.
+Four investment models can be identified:

 More information on investment models.